 Kevin R. Steele, District Attorney

 Kevin Steele has been the District Attorney of Montgomery County since 2016.
 Since then, he has continued his nearly 30-year commitment as a prosecutor to seeking justice—for victims, for defendants and for the community.
 As District Attorney, Steele has been smart but tough on crime and has created and implemented innovative programs that provide a second chance to deserving offenders.
 Steele and his team of detectives, prosecutors and staff have worked to proactively attack crime in Montgomery County, especially tackling the opioid-heroin-fentanyl crisis in multiple ways as well as focusing on illegal firearms and domestic and relationship violence.
-But at the same time, the DA’s Office has continued to forward efforts to reduce crime through education and prevention.
+But at the same time, the DA’s Office has continued efforts to reduce crime through education and prevention.

 A career prosecutor, Steele thrives on seeking justice by trying cases.
 Along with his duties as District Attorney, he continues to personally prosecute cases in court.
 This year, he prosecuted Commonwealth v.
 Lawrence Crawley, a horrific relationship violence homicide case where the defendant was found guilty and sentenced to life plus 9 to 18 years.
 In the last few years, Steele prosecuted Commonwealth v.
 Kevin Stillman, an illegal firearms case, and Commonwealth v.
 Kathleen Kane, the former attorney general of Pennsylvania, who was found guilty of perjury, obstruction of justice and leaking confidential Grand Jury information.